-As always prior to the prison visit, the parents prepared a lovely meal which they shared with their children.
-The parents shared a sumptuous meal with their children, enjoyed had prepared meals for their children.
+As always prior to the prison visit, the parents had prepared a lovely meal which they shared with their children.

-In Nakasongola prison, it was raining therefore the parents brought sweaters and blankets for their children to cover up; for warmth which showed that despite being in prison, they did not neglect their parental responsibility.
+In Nakasongola prison, it was raining which caused the parents bring sweaters and blankets for their children to cover up for warmth.
+This showed that despite being in prison, they did not neglect their parental responsibility.
 Due to the coldness, the parents served warm tea and eatables to the children in order to get warm, while others like Marias’ mother, cuddled her in her arms for Marias to feel warm.
 It was such an amazing moment seeing the children bonding with their parents in prison.

 Some of the highlights included:

-Vivian 14 years in senior two was glad to meet her dad, since she is joining senior three; she discussed with her dad on which subjects to proceed with to the next level.
+Vivian 14 years in senior two was glad to meet her dad; because she was joining senior three the following year, she discussed with her dad on which subjects to proceed with (specialize in) to the next level.

 Derrick and Janet’s father was seen carrying them on his laps as he engaged them in conversations.
 Rehema’s father was excited to see her and he had made some crafts which he gave her.
 As they talked he encouraged her to continue speaking English.

 Children who visited their parents in Nakasongola prison sang and danced for their parents which attracted all the inmates and Officers in Charge to come and attend the wonderful presentation from the children.
 The entertainment was overwhelming that the other inmates joined in, clapped and drummed as the children sang.

 Parents were very grateful for the visit: Sam, Jenifer and Daniel’s father said “thank you for bringing my children to see me; you do not how happy I am!
 God bless you for taking care of my children.”